EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 reboot

 # Ubuntu 22.04 container for the nodes
-lxc-create -n eosio -t download -- --dist ubuntu --release jammy --arch amd64
+lxc-create -n antelope -t download -- --dist ubuntu --release jammy --arch amd64

 # this will start the container automatically with the host
-echo "lxc.start.auto = 1" >> /var/lib/lxc/eosio/config
+echo "lxc.start.auto = 1" >> /var/lib/lxc/antelope/config

-lxc-start -n eosio
+lxc-start -n antelope
-lxc-attach -n eosio
+lxc-attach -n antelope

 # now we're in a shell within the container.
 LXC creates the user
 # "ubuntu" by default, which is not needed